 Our local Costco is 20 minutes away.
 Our local Home Depot is about 20 minutes away.
 If it’s not urgent, I buy it on Amazon and it saves me an hour-long trip.
 We still go but now we don’t need to lug massive packages back.

-Just the other day, I ordered a massive 280 lb. snow blower.
-Not only will it be delivered to my door with nice folks wearing white gloves but it’ll be cheaper than anywhere else. (this thing was not fitting in my car!)
+Last year, I ordered a massive 280 lb. snow blower.
+Not only was it delivered to my door with nice folks wearing white gloves but it'll be cheaper than anywhere else. (this thing was not fitting in my car!)
 I looked extensively.

 One day, in the near future, some drone army might do the delivery with their robotic white gloves!

 So in all that time, I've learned a few tricks about getting the best out of Amazon.com.
 I've read all the articles out there claiming to be Amazon “hacks,” where they just list membership benefits or tell you to check out Warehouse Deals or enlighten you about “subscribe and save.”
 Seriously, everyone knows about subscribe and save.
 Those posts are nice reminders, but those aren't exactly hacks.

 The next place is Amazon Outlet, where you can find big discounts on markdowns, clearance items, and overstocks.
 Warehouse is for used and open box items, Outlet is where Amazon is looking to empty their warehouse.
 Both can result in big savings.